-15For the reasons mentioned above and discussed in more details below, the numbers for China are likely to be very imprecise.
-The share of the US losses in total losses would be even larger if we measured direct investment at market value since the US valuation loss would be roughly three times as large.
+17For the reasons mentioned above and discussed in more details below, the numbers for China are likely to be overestimated.
+In contrast, the share of the US losses in total losses would be even larger if we measured direct investment at market value since the US valuation loss would be roughly three times as large.

-16In our benchmark case, we assume that all the assets that our source countries own in offshore centers are in US dollars.
-This may be a problematic assumption for some of our countries, like the UK, which have substantial links with offshore centres and is likely to use sterling for at least part of these transactions.
+18In our benchmark case, we assume that all the assets that a source country owns in offshore centers are in US dollars.
+This may be a problematic assumption for some of our countries, like the UK, which have susbstantial links with offshore centers and is likely to use sterling for at least part of its transactions.
 As a robustness check, we assumed that all the UK assets vis-à-vis all offshore centers are in Sterling.
-The only large difference is for the exchange rate valuation on FDI assets: instead of incurring a loss \$80 bn, the UK would incur a lot of \$156 bn.
-While not negligible, this is unlikely to change our results in a material way (UK offshore FDI assets are only 15% of total UK FDI assets).
+The only large difference is for the exchange rate valuation on FDI assets: instead of incurring a loss of \$80 bn, the UK would incur a loss of \$156 bn.
+While not negligible, this is unlikely to change our results in a material

-in the previous section as ex post global insurers (US, Euro Area, Switzerland, China and Singapore, with the addition of Japan) suffered valuation losses due to adverse exchange rate movements.
-These are countries whose currencies have tended to hold rather well or even to appreciate at the height of the crisis mainly due to their role as safe havens.
+The results presented in table 4 exhibit striking features.
+All the countries we identified in the previous section as ex post global insurers (US, Euro Area, Switzerland, China), with the addition of Japan and Singapore suffered valuation losses due to adverse exchange rate movements.
+These are countries whose currencies have tended to hold rather well or even to appreciate at the height of the crisis in part due to their role as safe havens.
 Liabilities of these countries are mainly in domestic currency and their assets mainly in foreign currencies, hence an appreciation of the domestic exchange rate tends to decrease the value of their net foreign assets.
-Our Table shows that exchange rate movements account for about 31% of US external valuation changes (when US FDI is measured at market value).
-This sizable number (corresponding to a valuation loss of about \$650 bn) is not surprising as the currency composition of US external assets and liabilities is very asymmetric: almost all US liabilities are in dollars while about two thirds of US assets are in foreign currencies.
+Our table shows that exchange rate movements account for about 31% of US external valuation changes when US FDI is measured at market value.
+This sizable number, corresponding to a valuation loss of about \$650 bn, is not surprising as the currency composition of US external assets and liabilities is very asymmetric: almost all US liabilities are in dollars while about two thirds of US assets are in foreign currencies.
 As the dollar appreciated sharply in 2008 in part due to inflows into the Treasuries market, the value of US external claims went down.
 For Switzerland and Japan, the losses stemming from the strength of their currencies were partly compensated by an increase in the value of their external claims.
 Both Switzerland and Japan have short equity positions and benefit from a collapse in equity prices.
 A contrario, the Sterling collapse led to large exchange rate gains on the UK net external positions.
 Those gains explain 139% of the total valuation changes, meaning that they were partly offset by decreases in the value of UK net external assets